ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * _none_
   * Returns
-   * `bool` - Returns true if the item can currently be dropped and returns false if it is not currently possible to drop.
+   * `bool` - Returns true if the object can currently be dropped and returns false if it is not currently possible to drop.

-The IsDroppable method returns whether the item can be dropped or not in it's current situation.
+The IsDroppable method returns whether the object can be dropped or not in it's current situation.

+#### IsSwappable/0

+  > `public bool IsSwappable()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if the object can be grabbed by a secondary controller whilst already being grabbed and the object will swap controllers.
+Returns false if the object cannot be swapped.

+The IsSwappable method returns whether the object can be grabbed with one controller and then swapped to another controller by grabbing with the secondary controller.

+#### PerformSecondaryAction/0

+  > `public bool PerformSecondaryAction()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if the obejct has a secondary action, returns false if it has no secondary action or is swappable.

+The PerformSecondaryAction method returns whether the object has a secondary action that can be performed when grabbing the object with a secondary controller.

 ### Example